 Below are some process photos of my finished painting.
 I used no paint other than what I mixed from the earth pigments.
 While I couldn’t make every color I possibly wanted, I was pleasantly surprised at the number of beautiful colors I was able to create.

-I love that the pigments I purchased will never expire and will always be ready to be mixed up for whatever I’d like to paint.
-I was also pleased with how little pigment I actually needed to complete a small painting (each of my four panels was a 5″ [13cm] square).
+Likewise, how little pigment I actually needed to complete a small painting (each of my four panels was a 5″ [13cm] square) was a pleasant surprise.
 If I ever need a large quantity of paint for a large canvas, this would be a great way to go.